 Nature of work

-The Borough of Solihull as Data Controller will be responsible for processing the majority of the Personal Data in relation to the Government's Supporting Families programme.
+Solihull Metropolitan Borough Council (SMBC) as Data Controller will be responsible for processing the majority of the Personal Data in relation to the Government's Supporting Families programme.
 This is a cross agency programme led by Children’s Services and aims to identify and help families with multiple needs.

 Why we need your information

 We need the information to determine whether a family is eligible for support from the Supporting Families programme.
-To be eligible a family must be experiencing at least two of the following:
+To be eligible a family must be experiencing at least three of the following 10 criteria:

 You may or may not currently be receiving a service to help you deal with your issues.

 Type/Classes of information processed